Wuxing (Chinese philosophy): In Japan

 The Japanese term is gogyo (Japanese: 五行, romanized: gogyō).
-During the 5th and 6th centuries (Kofun period), Japan adopted various philosophical disciplines such as Taoism, Chinese Buddhism and Confucianism through monks and physicians from China helping to evolve the Onmyōdō system.
-As opposed to theory of Godai that is a form based philosophy that was introduced to Japan through India and Tibetan Buddhism.
+During the 5th and 6th centuries (Kofun period), Japan adopted various philosophical disciplines such as Taoism, Chinese Buddhism, and Confucianism through monks and physicians from China, helping to evolve the Onmyōdō system.
+In contrast, the theory of Godai is a form-based philosophy introduced to Japan from India and Tibetan Buddhism.
 These theories have been extensively practiced in Japanese acupuncture and traditional Kampo medicine.